Want Something Done? Try Counting

 Especially when you’ve got a baby under one in the house, finding time to sleep and shower can be enough of a challenge, let alone keeping on top of the housecleaning.
 When your dear sweet one does finally drop off for a nap – something Kimmie never did for more than five minutes at a time for a major chunk of her first year, I kid you not – the mountains of piles waiting to be tackled are enough to overwhelm anyone into paralysis.

-This is where your smartphone timer (or kitchen timer, if you don’t yet have a smartphone) can be just the motivation you need to make a dent in the piles already.
+This is where your smartphone timer (or kitchen timer, if you prefer) can be just the motivation you need to make a dent in the piles already.
 Pick a small, confined area or problem.
 Set your timer for five minutes (or ten or fifteen, if you have that luxury).
 Tell yourself you will get as much done as you can, on that one small isolated task, before the timer goes off.
 You’d be amazed at the difference trying to beat the clock can make.
 This is especially true if the task is one you dread, or avoid at all costs; telling yourself that you only have to work on it until the timer rings is a huge help.

-1. Just Do It Already: Counting Up
+2. Just Do It Already: Counting Up

 Another luxury from pre-parenting days was the ability to get out of the house in a reasonable amount of time.
 With a little one (or two or more) in tow, everything takes longer.
 I’m not a big fan of doing everything for my kids; I much prefer delegating.
 Hence I used to get frustrated easily when I’d ask Kimmie to put on her socks and shoes, say, while I was doing one last diaper change on Essie – only to find, five minutes later, that Kimmie was still barefoot, despite having performed this task just fine without help many times before.